VictoriaDeery/DNS/README.md

 - <b>Active Directory must be running in Azure on VM dc-1</b>
 - <b>A client virtual machine must be running in Azure (client-1) and joined to the domain</b>
-- <b>Both of these requirements have step by step details in my repositories:
+- <b>Both of these requirements have step-by-step details in my repositories:
   - [Active Directory Set Up](https://github.com/VictoriaDeery/ActiveDirectorySetUp/blob/main/README.md)
   - [Active Directory Functionality](https://github.com/VictoriaDeery/ActiveDirectoryLab-pt2/blob/main/README.md)